jerome-fosse/fizzbuzzhttp/README.md

 - make build : Compile, test and build the project
 - make install : Compile, test, build and install the project
+- make docker-build : Build the docker image
-- make build-image : Build the docker image
+- make integration-test : Build the docker image and run the integrations tests
-- make push-image : Build and push the docker image to docker hub
+- make docker-push : Build, run the integrations test and push the docker image to docker hub

 # Execution
 Simply run